4v4t4r/ravello-plugins/README.md

-ravello-maven-plugin
+ravello-plugin
 ====================

-Maven plugin for Ravello integration
+Plugin for Ravello integration